Carolina College of Natural Health Sciences

 Roasted pears are warm and cozy for cold winter nights.
 Perfectly wholesome and tasty for a holiday dessert.
 Learn about about a winter diet in Ayurveda.

-Is Roasted Pears & Raisins Good for My Ayurvedic Diet?
+Is Roasted Pears & Raisins a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Roasted Pears & Raisins' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.